doroved/mid/README.md

 - `machine-id`: A machine identifier (ID) that is used to uniquely identify a computer on Linux systems.

-> **Unfortunately, this parameter is subject to change, and a reliable solution for Linux has not been found yet.**
+> **Unfortunately this parameter is subject to user modification and no reliable solution for Linux has been found yet.**

 ## Installation